+Key Audit Matter How our scope addressed this matter Carrying value of investments in, and loans to, subsidiary undertakings (Parent company - Note 2, Note 13 and Note 14) Investments held by the parent company in subsidiaries, as at 31 December 2023, totalled £8.0m in the Company Statement of Financial Position.
+Loans to those subsidiaries, as at 31 December 2023, are reported as £18.1m.
 These are significant balances due to the parent company.
-If the subsidiary undertakings are unable to generate sufficient future profits or gains in the foreseeable future, there is a risk that both the investment and loans held in those entities are overstated. subsidiary undertakings, and their conclusions thereof; Reviewed the subsidiary's financial performance and development progress to corroborate the directors' assessment of recoverability; Reviewed and assessed the current state of development, and scientific and commercial progress of the products under development; Reviewed board minutes for any indications of changes in investments held by the parent company; Agreed ownership documents of all the subsidiaries in the group; and Reviewed the market capitalisation of the group to provide further assurance of the carrying value of the investments and loans to subsidiary undertakings subsequent to the year end.
-Through the performance of the above testing, we obtained sufficient assurance that the carrying value of investments in, and loans to, subsidiary undertakings are reasonable.
+If the subsidiary undertakings are unable to generate sufficient future profits in the foreseeable future, there is a risk that both the investment and loans held in those entities are overstated.
+Given the aforementioned, the carrying value of investments in and loans to subsidiary undertakings was deemed to be a key audit matter.
+As part of our audit, we have performed the following procedures: Reviewed and challenged the directors' assessment of the carrying value of investments and loans to subsidiary undertakings, and their conclusions thereon; Reviewed and assessed the subsidiary's financial performance and development progress to corroborate the directors' evaluation of recoverability; Reviewed and assessed the current state of development, and scientific and commercial progress of the products under development; Reviewed board minutes for any indications of changes in investments held by the parent company; Agreed ownership documents of all the subsidiaries in the group; and Reviewed the market capitalisation of the group to provide further assurance of the carrying value of the investments and loans to subsidiary undertakings subsequent to the year end.
+Through the performance of the above testing, we conclude that management's assessment of the carrying value of investments in, and loans to, subsidiary undertakings is reasonable. company - Note 2)